 They are wildly versatile, and take well to lots of variations – leftover chicken, pork or beef are welcome additions, and almost any vegetable will be right at home (in addition to greens, I particularly love zucchini, eggplant, corn, mushrooms…).

 The key to making your burritos really tasty is to season all the components well, and make sure to add something fresh and acidic to brighten them up.
-Taste as you go and be sure to add enough salt to the rice, the vegetables and the avocado.
+Taste as you go and be sure to add enough salt to the rice, the vegetables and the avocado (or avocado crema).
 The pickled jalapenos are a really great finishing touch – they provide a perfect (pretty mild) pop of heat and flavour.
 Green onion or cilantro, lime juice and a tangy salsa or hot sauce do the job perfectly, too.

 This recipe makes a batch of 6 – and the great thing is, they freeze beautifully!
 (Just leave out the avocado.)
 Wrap tightly in aluminum foil and pack into a large freezer bag.
 They can be reheated in the oven (still in foil) or removed from foil and heated in microwave.
 Perfect weekday lunch – filling and healthy!